-- Leadership and management
+- · Leadership and management

 - Education and research

 - Demonstration of core capabilities

 - Area specific clinical competence

-This document aims to align, where applicable, to the ICM curriculum (2021) and dovetails with the requirements of the General Medical Council's [GMC] Excellence by Design: Standards for Postgraduate Curricula, the Generic Professional Capabilities framework [GPC] where applicable and acknowledges the Health Education England Advanced Practice Agenda.
-The Multi Professional Framework for Advanced Clinical Practice in England (2017) requires that all health and care professionals working at an advanced clinical practice level should have developed capabilities underpinned by evidence applicable to the speciality.
+This document aims to align, where applicable, to the ICM curriculum (2021) and dovetails with the requirements of the General Medical Council's [GMC] "Excellence by design standards for post graduate curricula", the Generic Professional Capabilities framework [GPC] where applicable and acknowledges the Health Education England Advanced Practice Agenda.
+The Multi professional framework for advanced clinical practice in England (2017) requires that all health and care professionals working at an advanced clinical practice level should have developed capabilities underpinned by evidence applicable to the speciality.

-Whilst there are some key differences between the Advanced Clinical Practitioner [ACP] and Advanced Critical Care Practitioner [ACCP] role, the similarities on core capabilities dovetail with the ACCP role although the two are not interchangeable.
+Whilst there are some key differences between the Advanced Clinical Practitioner [ACP] and Advanced Critical Care Practitioner [ACCP] role the similarities on core capabilities dovetail with the ACCP role although the two are not interchangeable.
 These capabilities are deliberately mapped to level 7 taxonomy to support practising at MSc level. tACCPs will meet the requirements for FICM membership at the PgDIp point in terms of academic, clinical knowledge, skills, and capabilities. tACCPs should complete a full MSc to facilitate career progression to match the advanced practice agenda.

 The core capabilities of advanced practice ensure some standardisation across the advanced practice landscapes.
 The curriculum for ACCPs has been adapted to reflects this.
-The advanced practice standards outline capabilities that underpin practice in the form of the four pillars.
-Prospective tACCPs and supervisors should refer to the Multi Professional Framework for Advanced Clinical Practice in England (2017).
+The advanced practice standards outline capabilities which underpin practice in the form of the four pillars.
+Prospective tACCPs and supervisors should refer to the Multi Professional Framework for advanced clinical practice in England 2017.

-In 2017, Health Education England [HEE], NHS England [NHSE] - since merged in 2023 - and NHS Improvement [NHSI] worked in partnership to develop the National Framework for Advanced Clinical Practice, which ensures that there is national consistency and understanding about advanced level practice.
-This is the first time that a national framework has existed in England and has established a shared understanding of advanced level practicioners and how they can be deployed to deliver better patient care.
+In 2017, Health Education England [HEE], NHS England [NHSE] and NHS Improvement [NHSI] worked in partnership to develop the National Framework for Advanced Clinical Practice, which ensures that there is national consistency and understanding about advanced level practice.
+This is the first time that a national framework has existed in England and has established a shared understanding of the advanced level practitioners and how they can be deployed to deliver better patient care.